MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-history-report.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-You can create change history reports in the SharePoint admin center</a> to review SharePoint site property changes made within the last 180 days.
+You can create change history reports in the [SharePoint admin center](get-started-new-admin-center.md) to review SharePoint site property changes made within the last 180 days.

 Create up to five reports for a given date range and filter by sites and users.
 You can download the report as a .csv file to view the site property changes.